What is a puzzlehunt? How do I solve these puzzles?

 If you’ve never heard of puzzlehunts before, here’s a very brief summary: in a typical puzzle, you receive some information and have to extract an answer out of it, which is almost always an English word or phrase.
 Puzzles can come in many different forms; the only real commonality is that you usually receive no direct instructions, so it’s up to you to figure out how to make sense of the information you’re given.

-If you are new to puzzles and are interested in seeing some examples, or if you’re looking for some practice, we recommend looking at puzzles from other online hunts such as MUMS, SUMS, or mezzacotta.
+If you are new to puzzles and are interested in seeing some examples, or if you’re looking for some practice, we recommend looking at previous Galactic Puzzle Hunts or puzzles from other online hunts such as REDDOThunt, Puzzle Potluck, or the Caltech Puzzle Hunt.

 Please describe the error in an email to email@example.com and we’ll try to correct it.

-We are ✈✈✈ Galactic Trendsetters ✈✈✈, an MIT Mystery Hunt team loosely affiliated with Floor Pi, a hall in the East Campus dormitory.
+We are ✈✈✈ Galactic Trendsetters ✈✈✈, an MIT Mystery Hunt team loosely affiliated with Floor Pi, a hall in MIT's East Campus dormitory.

 No, we are not officially related to MIT in any capacity.

-Contact us at firstname.lastname@example.org and we’ll answer it.
+Contact us at firstname.lastname@example.org and we’ll do our best to answer it.
 We might even add it to this list if enough people have your question!